W. G. Price: Move to Australia

 He returned to Melbourne in August, and immediately announced plans for further concerts, also a return season in New Zealand.

-He died at his home, "Woodlands", 1377 Dandenong Road, Oakleigh, Victoria, and his remains cremated.
+He died at his home, "Woodlands", 1377 Dandenong Road, Oakleigh, Victoria, and his remains were cremated.

 Postscript

-His replacement as City Organist, W. N. McKie, was a son of Rev. William McKie, vicar of Holy Trinity Church, Port Melbourne, and his mother was one of the first women graduates of Melbourne University.
+Price's replacement as City Organist, William McKie, was a son of Rev. William McKie, vicar of Holy Trinity Church, Port Melbourne, and his mother was one of the first women graduates of Melbourne University.

 Despite entreaties by enthusiasts, the post of City Organist was under threat of dissolution.

 In July 1938 McKie returned to London, where he had accepted the post of organist of Magdalen College, Oxford as successor to Dr Haldane Campbell Stewart.
 McKie rose to fame as organist to Westminster Abbey and knighthood in 1953.

 Price returned to the organist's stool for at least one special occasion: the marriage of his grandson William Lionel Price to Edna Belle Richards at St Martin's Church, Hawksburn, on 12 August 1939.